MarkS2145/frontend_game/README.md

 # Snakes Alive!

-This is my homage to the orginal snake game.
+This is my homage to the original snake game.

 ## Installation Instructions